New England Journal of Medicine December 06, 2018

 Setting

-Intervention Intravenous pantoprazole 40 mg once daily.
+Intervention Intravenous pantoprazole 40 mg administered daily during the ICU stay.

 Study Limitations